andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
 - [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
-- [awesome-computer-science](https://github.com/quabanc/awesome-computer-science) - Some of the awesome resources in Computer Science.
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .
 - [awesome-elm-metal](https://github.com/scottcorgan/awesome-elm-metal) - Awesome metal to listen to while coding Elm.
 - [awesome-chatgpt-zh](https://github.com/tksye/awesome-chatgpt-zh) - 各种ChatGPT资源生成力精选资源清单，以及如何更有效地使用中文与ChatGPT进行交流的方法。.